SecretFoundation/docs/docs/dev/secret-voting.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (with the faucet running):

 ### `node scripts/deploy_voting.js`
 Uploads the contract code and instantiates 2 voting contracts